The Multidimensional UniverseFrom The Science of Spirituality

 Figure 3d depicts the organisation of the 49 planes.
 The left side of the diagram shows the seven cosmic planes, each with its seven subplanes making forty nine planes.
 Solar systems follow the same pattern only on a smaller scale, which can be seen on the right side of the diagram.
 The seven solar planes have been expanded to show the 49 subplanes.
 You will notice that the cosmic numbering system 1:1 up to 7:7 can easily be confused with the solar numbering system 1:1 up to 7:7.
 For this reason it is best to avoid the cosmic numbering system and stick to the numbers 1 to 49.
 The numbers 1:1 up to 7:7 are then reserved to identify the solar subplanes.
-The five white boxes on the far right of Figure 3d show the planes which are significant to human beings.
+The five white boxes on the far right of Figure 3d show the three planes that are significant to human beings.
 This subject will be discussed later, but for now just be aware that the physical plane has two halves (the physical and the etheric), as does the mental plane (the mental and the causal).

 The so-called empty “space” between galaxies (intergalactic space) is not empty, but is primarily composed of atoms from plane 49.
-49-atoms continually manifest into existence (the universe) from the unmanifest world of negative existence (the metaverse).
+49-atoms stream into existence (the universe) from the unmanifest world of negative existence (the metaverse).
 The flood of atoms into the universe forces the galaxies apart and causes the universe to expand.
 49-atoms combine in groups of 49 to make 48-atoms, 48-atoms combine in groups of 49 to make 47-atoms, and so on.
 Aeons later the physical matter of plane 1 first appeared and the visible universe manifested.
 The so-called empty space within galaxies (interstellar space) is primarily composed of subtle matter from planes 49 down to 7.
 Plane 7 atoms (being the densest) combine to form the seven planes of the solar system and all the matter therein.
 The so-called empty space within solar systems (systemic space) is primarily composed of subtle matter from planes 7 down to 2 (plane 1 is physical matter).